abdulahshahid/Vision-Transformers-for-Brain-Tumor-Classification/main.md

 - **Real-Time Detection Interface:** We are also developing an interactive interface that integrates our trained models, facilitating real-time detection and classification of network threats.
 - **Model Deployment:** The models are prepared for deployment, enabling seamless integration into existing network security frameworks to enhance real-time threat detection capabilities.

-Great, I'll include this information in the **Dataset** section to provide a clear picture of the specific classes involved in the dataset.

 ---